-Para is the form of God that exists eternally in the parampada.
-It is regarded in a technical sense in that the manifested form of the Supreme Being in the paramapada serves a specific purpose.
-There a number of scriptural texts as well as the Agama treatises say that God exists in the transcendental realm in order to help the nitya-suris (eternally released souls) and the muktas (souls released from bondage) to offer divine service to the Lord.
-Being a transcendental human Supreme Being he is present everywhere and is and impersonal character.
-However, it is not possible for the individual souls to meditate or offer divine services and therefore the need arises for His manifestation as a personal God.
-This kind of a manifestation of the Supreme Being is regarded as para avatara which is known by the name of Para Vasudeva.
-The Paricharatra Sarhhitas describe Him as one endowed with all the six attributes- jhana, bala, aisvarya, virya, tejas, shakti.
+Para Avatara: Para is the form of God that exists eternally in the Paramapada.
+It is regarded in a technical sense in that the manifested form of the Supreme Being in the Paramapada serves a specific purpose.
+Being a transcendental Supreme Being, he is present everywhere.
+This kind of a manifestation of the Supreme Being is regarded as Para Avatara which is known by the name of Para Vasudeva.
+The Pancharatra Samhitas describe Him as one endowed with all the six attributes- jhana, bala, aisvarya, virya, tejas, shakti.
 He is said to possess a spiritual body bedecked with the divine weapons and ornaments and also surrounded by His consorts, divine attendants and released souls.

-The Vyuha Avatara is the manifestation of the Supreme Being in four different forms known by the names of Vasudeva, Pradyumna and Anirudha.
+Vyuha Avatara: The Vyuha Avatara is the manifestation of the Supreme Being in four different forms known by the names of Vasudeva, Sankarshana, Pradyumna and Aniruddha.
 Each vyuha is conceived with certain specific attributes and functions such as creation, sustenance, dissolution of the universe and promulgation of spiritual knowledge.

-This is the third type of avatara.
+Vibhava Avatara: This is the third type of Avatara.
 The term Vibhava means manifestation of the Supreme Lord by assuming bodies similar to those of human beings or other living beings.
-The need and purpose of such avataras have already been explained.
-The vibhava avatara constitutes the most important doctrine of Vaishnava theology.
-The number of such incarnations is considered to be infinite (ananta).
-According to the Sattvata Samhita which is the oldest Pancharatra text, enumerates thirty-nine as important avataras.
-The same is reiterated by the Ahirbudhanya Samhita.
+The Vibhava Avatara constitutes the most important doctrine of Vaishnava theology.

-This is the fifth kind of manifestation of God as indwelling in a subtle form in the inner recess of human hearts for purposes of meditation.
-The term antaryami also refers to the indwelling spirit, that is the Supreme Being who is immanent in all sentient as well as non-sentient entities in the universe and who as the inner self, controls everything from within (niyamayati), as stated in the Antaryami Brahmana of Brahadaranyaka Upanishad.
-As an avatara, the Supreme Being as residing in the inner recess of heart assumes a subtle divine bodily form (vigraha-visista) so as to enable the upashakti to meditate on God.
+Antaryami Avatara: This is the 5th kind of manifestation of God as indwelling in a subtle form in the inner recess of human hearts for purposes of meditation.
+The term ‘Antaryami’ also refers to the indwelling spirit, that is the Supreme Being who is imminent in all sentient as well as non-sentient entities in the universe and who as the inner self, controls everything from within.
+As an Avatara, the Supreme Being as residing in the inner recess of heart assumes a subtle divine bodily form so as to enable the upashakti to meditate on God.